-I am an Assistant Professor of Economics at the University of Chicago Booth School of Business and a Faculty Research Fellow at the National Bureau of Economic Research.
+I am an Associate Professor of Economics at the University of Chicago Booth School of Business and a Faculty Research Fellow at the National Bureau of Economic Research.
 My research agenda focuses on the spatial distribution of economic activities across neighborhoods, cities, and countries.
 I try to understand the substantial variation in the amount and nature of economic activity across space.
 Recently, I have examined quality specialization in US manufacturing, segregation of urban consumption, and how the global climate affects agricultural trade.
 At Booth, I teach Managing the Firm in the Global Economy.